KuangJuiHsu/DeepCO3/README.md

 # [CVPR19] DeepCO<sup>3</sup>: Deep Instance Co-segmentation by Co-peak Search and Co-saliency (Oral paper)
 ### Authors: [Kuang-Jui Hsu](https://www.citi.sinica.edu.tw/pages/kjhsu/), [Yen-Yu Lin](https://www.citi.sinica.edu.tw/pages/yylin/index_en.html), [Yung-Yu Chuang](https://www.csie.ntu.edu.tw/~cyy/)

+## Abstract
+In this paper, we address a new task called instance cosegmentation.
+Given a set of images jointly covering object instances of a specific category, instance co-segmentation aims to identify all of these instances and segment each of them, i.e. generating one mask for each instance.
+This task is important since instance-level segmentation is preferable for humans and many vision applications.
+It is also challenging because no pixel-wise annotated training data are available and the number of instances in each image is unknown.
+We solve this task by dividing it into two sub-tasks, co-peak search and instance mask segmentation.
+In the former sub-task, we develop a CNN-based network to detect the co-peaks as well as co-saliency maps for a pair of images.
+A co-peak has two endpoints, one in each image, that are local maxima in the response maps and similar to each other.
+Thereby, the two endpoints are potentially covered by a pair of instances of the same category.
+In the latter subtask, we design a ranking function that takes the detected co-peaks and co-saliency maps as inputs and can select the object proposals to produce the final results.
+Our method for instance co-segmentation and its variant for object colocalization are evaluated on four datasets, and achieve favorable performance against the state-of-the-art methods.

 <img src="https://github.com/KuangJuiHsu/DeepCO3/blob/master/Images/CVPR19.PNG" height="400"/>

 + PDF: [High-Resolution](http://cvlab.citi.sinica.edu.tw/images/paper/cvpr-hsu19.pdf), [Low-Resolution](http://cvlab.citi.sinica.edu.tw/images/paper/cvpr-hsu19-lowres.pdf)